11 of the best snorkelling sites in Queensland

 9. Ribbon Reefs | Port Douglas

 Shallow lagoons are rich in coral growth, with spectacular and diverse marine life including damselfish, triggerfish, giant clams, parrotfish, unicornfish, black-tip sharks and hammerhead sharks.
-Pick an operator with the required licence and you could swim alongside dwarf minke whales during the short yet wonderful season.
+Pick an operator with the required licence and you could swim alongside dwarf minke whales during the short yet wonderful season in June/July.

 10. Frankland Islands | Cairns

-Quickly becoming a horribly kept secret, the Frankland Islands, made up of five islands 45km south-east of Cairns in Tropical North Queensland is perfect for a close and personal marine encounter.
+Quickly becoming a horribly kept secret, the Frankland Islands, made up of five islands 45km south-east of Cairns is the snorkelling site in Queensland you need to get acquainted with.

 Frankland Island Reef Cruises have the only permit to visit Normanby Island where turtles are the superstars with multiple encounters all but guaranteed.
 Closely on their heels are some not-so-camera-shy anemone fish families that are worth finding just off the shore.